Travelsistant/Travelsistant/README.md

 The following **required** functionality is completed:

-- [ ] User can create, update their profile.
+- [ ] User can create their account profile.
+- [ ] The shop can create their account profile.
-- [ ] User can create a trip and add more users to that trip.
+- [ ] User post their things to looking for a pawn.
+- [ ] The shop can see the list of pawns
-- [ ] The trip's leader can start a trip.
+- [ ] Pawn shop can offer their bid to a post.
-- [ ] The trip's leader can stop a trip.
+- [ ] The shop can write a short review about the goods.
+- [ ] User can see the list of offers from the shops.
-- [ ] User can see other members avatar in a map.
+- [ ] User can see the detail information of the shop and their rating stars and review of other users about that shop.
-- [ ] User can click on one avatar to see the other's profile in a small box, continue clicking on the name to open full profile page.
+- [ ] User can choose the shop they like the most.
-- [ ] On user's profile box or screen, user can send a message to their teammate.
+- [ ] User can make a review and rating for the shop.
-- [ ] If a member is currently offline, the last location will be shown.
+- [ ] The shop can offer to buy the goods.
-- [ ] User can quicky click a button on the map screen to raise an alert for helping to other team members.
+- [ ] User can take a picture and give a short description about the current condition of the goods to include to the post.
-- [ ] User can receive notification for incoming messages or alerts.
-- [ ] Users are asked to give permission for location tracking when they are added to the group.
-- [ ] When the trip is stopped, the application will dismiss the group and stop tracking user notification.

 The following **optional** features are implemented:

-- [ ] User can choose to hide or unhide other nearby groups.
+- [ ] User can see the route to the shop's location in a map
-- [ ] A leader can choose to push alert for himself to other members or an alert of the whole group to other nearby groups.
+- [ ] The shop can choose the good's category to follow.
-- [ ] A leader can receive notification for an alert from another team.
+- [ ] The shop can receive a notification when a user post something related to the category which the shop is following.
-- [ ] Two leaders can merge their groups, the team leader who click the merge button will become a member of the destination group.
-- [ ] User can find a group and join.
-- [ ] Compass to use in offline case.
+- [ ] The shop needs to pay the fee for creating the account.
-- [ ] Path guiding to selected user's location and show distance between them.
-- [ ] Suggest nearby restaurants, hotels, gas stations, ATM....
-- [ ] Trip planing, managing.
-- [ ] Emergency call.
+- [ ] The shop needs to pay the maintaining fee for the period of one year or one month.

 The following **additional** features are implemented: